Overview and Purpose

 Basic Science Requirement

-English Proficiency English language competency is required of all students seeking admission to the program.
-This may be demonstrated by one of the following means:
+English language competency is required of all students seeking admission to the master’s-level program.
+This must be demonstrated by one of the following means:

 Tuition & Financial Aid